carlosaore/winning-project/README.md

 ### Journey
-> We must have got kidnapped.
+We must have got kidnapped.
-I can’t remember anything.
+I can’t remember anything
-Just waking up somewhere,
-we had never been before.
+except from waking up somewhere, we had never been before.
 It was a very crowded place
-it was noisy
+it was noisy and smelly,
 it was people, animals and stuff everywhere.

 ****